Supported Living is a service that helps disabled people to live independently by providing support in those areas of their life where help is needed.

 A support worker will work with you, usually at your home, but support will be provided at times and places that are agreed.
-This support is provided by an organisation that is contracted to Disability Support Services at the Ministry of Health.
+This support is provided by an organisation that has a contract with the Ministry of Health.

 Talk to a Needs Assessment and Service Coordination (NASC) organisation about getting Supported Living.